pocl/pocl/doc/sphinx/source/vulkan.rst

 Vulkan driver
 =================

+This driver uses libvulkan and clspv to run OpenCL code on GPU devices via Vulkan API.

-NOTE: This driver is incomplete without an active maintainer.
+NOTE: THIS DRIVER IS INCOMPLETE, without an active maintainer.
 Pull Requests welcomed.

-This driver uses libvulkan and clspv to run OpenCL code on GPU devices via Vulkan API.

 Installation
 -------------